 Students are permitted to use their mobile phone to access electronic funds for the Canteen.
-For this purpose, students can only access their phone while in the Canteen, or in the line for the Canteen.
+Students may be in possession of their phone while in the canteen line but are only permitted to access their phone once inside the Canteen.

 4.5 Contacting parents/caregivers

 If a student needs to contact parents during the school day, they are required to seek approval from Student Services.

 4.6 Contacting students